teogramm/koha-vufind-install/README.md

 * Enable logging with the ```file``` option, under the ```[Logging]``` section of the ```config.ini```.
 The file entered must be created first and must be writeable by the user apache is running as.

+## Appendix B - Koha in a container

+A Dockerfile and some notes for running Koha inside a container are provided in the [appendix-b-docker](appendix-b-docker) folder.

 ## Sources
 https://wiki.koha-community.org/wiki/Koha_on_Debian